 How do I apply for a room / house with you?

-To reserve a room / house with us, all you need to do is complete an application form and pay your relevant administration fee.
+To reserve a room / house with us, all you need to do is complete an application form and pay your relevant advance rent payment.
 This is usually done in the office, but if you aren’t able to make it into the office, we can do the application via email as long as you have access to a printer and scanner.
-The admin fee can then be paid via online banking/over the phone.
+The advance rent payment can then be paid via online banking/over the phone.

 How often do I pay rent?